exmrcoin/project-2/README.md

 # Project-2
 Creation project #2 with implementations for EXMR FDN. token

-# We are integrating the developers to start this February 2020
+# We are integrating the developers to start this May 2020